Izena Island

-Izena village was the birthplace of King Shō En (1415–1476), the first king of the Second Shō Dynasty of the Ryūkyū Kingdom.
-Shō Shishō (1402–1439), of the short lived Shō Dynasty, was also from the Izena Island.
+Izena village was the birthplace of King Shō En (1415–1476), the first king of the Second Shō dynasty of the Ryūkyū Kingdom.
+Shō Shishō (1402–1439), of the short lived First Shō dynasty, was also from Izena Island.
 The worshiping rites of Agari Umai (“worship from afar”) and the ritual of welcoming of sea deities are observed in this island.
 Izena Island is also the birthplace of the contemporary artist Naka Bokunen and musician Irei Shunichi (伊禮俊一).

 The island is also associated with the pottery and archaeological ruins found here of the Okinawa's pre-historic Jōmon period (c.
 14,000 BC – c.
 300 BC).
 The island has historic sites such as Izena Tamaudun Mausoleum, Izena Castle, a historical fortress built around in the 14th century, and a park which has bronze statue of King Shō En when he was known as Uchima Kanemaru (内間金丸).

 Geography

 Izena Island lies in the East China Sea, to the northwest of Okinawa Island, and southeast of Iheya Island.
 Noho Island lies off of Iheya Island's southern tip.
 Gushikawa Island and Cape Agarizaki lies between Iheya Island and Izena Island.
 Izena and Iheya are separated only by a narrow strait; the landscape of the two islands is alike with sugarcane fields and cattle farms.

 The total area is 15.44 km2, and the peripheral sea coast line is 16 km.
 The island's topography features a series of mountains spanning from the northwest to the southeast of the island, with generally flat, arable land covering the remainder.
 The island has several white sandy beaches.
 Coral reefs form a lagoon or lake and are natural breakwaters.
 Izena's rocky southern coastline has rock formations such as 'Umi Gitara' and 'Agi Gitara', dramatically rising from the land and sea.